amtjitro/cse15l-lab-reports/lab-report-2-week-4.md

 [This]() is a link to the test file that prompted this code change.

 > ***Symptom***

+The following screenshot is the result of using the above test file with the unchanged code:
 ![Image](Lab 2 Screenshots/Bug 2.png)

 ---